campbell000/blog/content/articles/about.md

 print("ac.simpledex@"+str(domain));
 ```
 ## Is This Site Monetized in Any Way?
+No. There are no ads, referral links, analytics trackers, or anything else that might surreptitiously generate revenue for me without you, the user, knowing about it.

-Nope.
-Nothing on this site is monetized, and content that I write about won't be sponsored or monetarily-supported in any way.
+In addition, none of this site's content will be sponsored or monetarily-supported in any way.
 The only thing you'll see on this site is a donation link at the top of each article, where you can make a one time or continuous donation, which will go to site costs (and maybe some toys for my dog).
 It also simply gives people a way to let me know that they support my content.

 ## How This Site Was Created
 This site was created with Nuxt.js, generated statically (using their "content" module) using nuxt-generate and hosted on GitHub pages.
 Miraculously, I managed to do it using the following tech stack: